Noevenzahn/personal-website/src/portfolio/covid-19-dashboard-build-with-next-js-and-mapbox.md

 titleBeginning: ""
 titleMiddle: "COVID-19 Dashboard Build With "
 titleEnd: Next.js and Mapbox
-teaserText: This map shows the worldwide spread of COVID-19 in relation to the selected data.
+teaserText: This dashboard shows relevant data to the spread of COVID-19 in Germany.
+It has a world map for a worldwide overview of cases, recovered, and death numbers.
 More data for each country is available on hover.
-The project is still in development and will eventually evolve to a dashboard.
-image: /assets/images/covid-dashboard-header.jpg
+image: /assets/images/covid-dashboard-header.png
-imageAlt: startpage
+imageAlt: world map of the project
 tags:
   - post
   - featured